4 Bedroom Home in Tucson - $525,000

-Picturesque historic house with a bay window in the coveted Barrio district!
+Picturesque historic house built in 1908, with a bay window in the coveted Barrio district!
+Wood floors, tall ceilings, all new kitchen cabinets & bathrooms.
+Covered patio in back with privacy fencing.
+Gate off of side street to allow gated vehicle parking.
 Walking distance to 5 points and close to downtown shops & restaurants, yet still on a quiet street, you cannot beat this location!
 Original mud adobe walls with tall ceilings.

 4 Bedroom Home in Tucson - $525,000